 How to make this work through benefits (not willpower)

 If an employer wants energy improvements that show up in retention, performance, and claims, the solution can’t be “read this article and try harder.”
-It has to be built into the environment and the benefits experience.
+It has to be built into the environment and benefits experience.

 Practical moves that scale